mibroome/wind-ae/README.md

 Is Wind-AE the right tool for me?
 ----------------------
 `Wind-AE` is well-suited for users interested in **quickly estimating mass loss rates** or outflow structure.
-Outflow structure includes bulk temperature and per-species ionization fractions as a function of radius, so can be easily translated into approximating and **predicting observables and transits**, including metastable helium (He 10830$\AA$) transits, though a He transit module is not yet included.
-Precise modeling of lower atmosphere ($\lssim 100 \mu$bar) is considered necessary for highly accurate transit models, but Wind-AE can be easily coupled to lower atmosphere photochemistry models whose outputs can (e.g., radius, temperature, abundances, ionization fractions, etc. at 1 $\mu$bar) can be fed into Wind-AE as inputs.
+Outflow structure includes bulk temperature and per-species ionization fractions as a function of radius, so can be easily translated into approximating and **predicting observables and transits**, including metastable helium (He 10830 Å) transits, though a He transit module is not yet included.
+Precise modeling of lower atmosphere (< ~100 microbar) is considered necessary for highly accurate transit models, but Wind-AE can be easily coupled to lower atmosphere photochemistry models whose outputs can (e.g., radius, temperature, abundances, ionization fractions, etc. at 1 microbar) can be fed into Wind-AE as inputs.

->*If you are interested in outflow structure:* Past the Coriolis turning radius (a few planetary radii) 3D physics dominates, so `Wind-AE` does not integrate past that point. `Wind-AE` also makes simplifying assumptions about the region below the region below the wind-launch radius (~10 nanobars).
+>**If you are interested in outflow structure:** Past the Coriolis turning radius (a few planetary radii) 3D physics dominates, so `Wind-AE` does not integrate past that point. `Wind-AE` also makes simplifying assumptions about the region below the region below the wind-launch radius (~10 nanobars).

-Because `Wind-AE` runs on the order of seconds to minutes, it can be (and has been) used to **model planet evolution**.
+Because `Wind-AE` runs on the order of seconds to minutes, it also can be (and has been) used to **model planet evolution**.

 #### `Wind-AE` can model:
 - Multiple atomic species